-What attention to all the details of life we find here in the Old Testament law—everything from the jurisdiction in a murder case (21.1-9) to “Good Samaritan” laws (22.1-4) to rape and adultery (22.22-30).
-But why would God care about different kinds of seeds being sown together or whether different materials were blended into one fabric.
-Bible passages like these sometimes raise questions that are challenging to answer.
+What attention to all the details of life we find here in the Old Testament law—everything from the jurisdiction in a murder case (Deut.
+21.1-9) to “Good Samaritan” laws (Deut.
+22.1-4) to rape and adultery (Deut.
+22.22-30).

 The ceremonial law contained regulations that pertained specifically to the nation of Israel as a people set apart from other nations.
 Many of those regulations pointed to Christ and were fulfilled in Him.
 Others were meant to protect the Nation of Israel from being diluted or absorbed into the culture around them.
 While it included some things that predate it, it did not begin as a whole until the time of Moses.